deepset-ai/haystack/proposals/text/7462-rag-evaluation.md

 # Drawbacks

-- Having the output in a format table may not be flexible enough, and maybe too verbose, for datasets with a large number of queries.
+- Having the output in a format table may not be flexible enough, and maybe too verbose for datasets with a large number of queries.
+- Maybe the option to export to a .csv file would be better than having the output in a table format.
-- Maybe a JSON format would be better with the option to export to a .csv file.
+- Maybe a JSON format would be better with the option for advanced users to do further analysis and visualization.

 # Adoption strategy